RossM/XCOM2ShadowOps/BlackOps/ReadMe.txt

     * Zero In moved to Lieutenant.
 	* Flush revised: Fire a pistol shot that automatically hits and forces the target to move to new cover.
 	* Ready for Anything removed.
-	* New Captain ability: Second Wind.
+	* New Captain ability: Helping Hand.
 Using a medikit on an injured unit also grants that unit a bonus action point.
 Item changes
   * Depleted Elerium Rounds shred reduced to 2.
 Visual changes